IlliterateElf/SN-Program11-Smart-Pointers/README.md

 Steps:
 1. Outlay and understand the project
-2. Create the documentation of possible implementation
+2. Create the documentation of possible implementation (CURRENT)
 3. Transfer documentation to UML diagram
 4. Code implementation
 5. Revise

+TODO:

+Increase readability of README to move on to UML

 -----------------------------------------